commoncurriculum/atom-ember-syntax/README.md

 ### Syntax Highlighting

-To activate syntax highlighting in template files select `Ember Glimmer` as the language.
+To activate syntax highlighting in template files select `Glimmer` as the language.
 Glimmer highlighting is automatically applied to any inline template declaration in JS files.

+### ESLint

+When using this grammar you must update your ESLint config to include this grammar in its scope.
+Add `source.js.extended` to the _'List of scopes to run on...'_ in the `linter-eslint` settings.

 ### Ember Inline Template Declaration